nav-left cat-right

 5 Steps to Using Online Financial Sites Safely

-Every year computer users who use the Internet to check account balances, transactions, and even paying bills grows by nearly 30%.
+Every year computer users using the Internet to check account balances, transactions, and even paying bills grows by nearly 30%.
 According to one Pew study, more than 50 million Americans use online banking services.
 50 million sounds like a large number, but that still reflects less than 50% of online American adults.
-Bank web sites continue to evolve by becoming easier to use, more secure, and more helpful than ever...
+Bank web sites continue to evolve by becoming easier to use, more secure, and more helpful than ever before.
+In fact, many banks rather that their customers check their web site for answers rather than call or visit a branch.
+However, many people shy away from online banking because of security fears.

 Setting up a new computer

-I’ve written about this before, but it bares repeating on occasion for new visitors to the site and long time visitors who haven’t learned yet.
-The advice is simple: Do not download free screensavers, wallpaper, email programs (Incredimail, etc), or games from the Internet.
+I’ve written about this before, but it bears repeating on occasion with new visitors to our site and long time visitors who haven’t learned yet.
+The advice is simple: DO NOT DOWNLOAD FREE SCREENSAVERS, EMAIL PROGRAMS (Incredimail, etc), GAMES from the Internet.
 Unless you are WELL versed in the origin of these items, they can easily destroy your computer’s ability to compute.
-“Slow...

 How to change time of AVG scan schedule